Scope and Format

 Chairs: Luigi Margiotta-Casaluci, College London and Rebecca Dalton, Environment and Climate Change Canada

 Existing toxicity data should be leveraged whenever possible to improve predictions of toxicity to untested (target) species.
 Various tools exist that predict toxicity to an untested species using the known toxicity of the chemical to a surrogate species including interspecies correlation models, quantitative structure activity relationships (QSARs) and species sensitivity distributions (SSDs).
-Talks in this session should aim to review and summarize the latest techniques in this area to set the stage for a identifying a multifaceted, harmonized approach for assembling and integrating lines of evidence for improving cross-species extrapolations to improve risk assessment.
+This session will aim to review and summarize the latest techniques in this area to set the stage for a identifying a multifaceted, harmonized approach for assembling and integrating lines of evidence for improving cross-species extrapolations to improve risk assessment.